 Plugging in to new logo rules

 At the same time as tracing USB problems more accurately, Microsoft is also cracking down on the conditions for USB devices to receive Windows certification via its logo program, which essentially provides an MS-backed assurance that the hardware will work.
-From June 1, 2009, new logo requirements will include a set of three tests designed to ensure that USB devices don't suffer from "failure to wake".
+From June 1, 2009, new logo requirements will include a set of three tests designed to ensure that USB devices don't suffer from "failure to wake"."We were starting to see a number of instances of problems with power state changes," Giusiti said.
+"Devices would disappear and not come back after a number of suspend and resumes.
+The new tests are like new stress tests that help us weed out some of those issues."

 From mid-2010, Microsoft will also require all USB devices to meet the USB Consortium's fundamental USB IF specifications.
 "Today, it's implied that they're required to be USB spec-compliant, but we've seen a number of issues come through on systems where they pass the Windows Logo test but some of the USB devices don't meet the USB spec requirements.
 USB devices that have both the USB IF certification and the Windows Logo have much less issues and problems than those that do not."
 While those requirements are unlikely to make much difference to no-name hubs you buy in white box stores, they will impact PC builders who'll have to ensure that onboard hardware fully meets the requirements.